chericito/mobohubb-docs/docs/SCHEDULE/schedule-overview.md

 excerpt: >-
   Learn how to manage and view your schedule in the mobohubb mobile app.
-This guide explains how to access upcoming shifts, navigate the Schedule feature via the footer menu or dashboard sliders, and use advanced date selectors.
+This guide explains how to access upcoming shifts, navigate the Schedule feature via the footer menu or dashboard sliders, and use date selectors.
 It also covers unassigned shifts, replacement requests, and how to view shift details in the Planner.
 deprecated: false
 hidden: false
 metadata: